mr-raw/hra_recycling/README.md

 ## Installation

-This integration is currently in development. ==It will not work if you try it right now== It will not work until I release 0.1.0.
+This integration is currently in development.
+It will not work if you try it right now.
+It will not work until I release 0.1.0.

-Norwegian text will appear here.
+> Norwegian text will appear here.

 Version plans
 - [ ] 0.1.0 First release.
 Will have basic functionality.
 All the fractions will be shown.
 User mistakes will not be accounted for.
 This will break the integration and throw errors around :)